 We also publish a “Book of Remembrance” in which members can list the names of their loved ones who are no longer with us.
 This is used for all 4 Yizkor services during the year, beginning with Yom Kippur.

 We are very proud of our Sisterhood Judaica Gift Shop, the premier shop of its kind in the state.
 Our Judaica Gift Shop is available anytime the office is open.
 Your purchases for life cycle events, hostess gifts, or your own home come back to the synagogue in our budget allocations.

 Our state-of-the-art kosher kitchens are available for all Synagogue functions, and remain busy throughout the year.

 Temple Beth El’s children are a top priority for Sisterhood, and it is our pleasure to supply them with funds for Camp Ramah Darom scholarships, youth activities, and the needs of our Religious School.
-We host a yearly Chanukah luncheon and raffle, and our annual fundraiser is the highlight of the year.
+We host a yearly Chanukah luncheon, and our annual fundraiser is the highlight of the year.

 For more information regarding our Sisterhood, please call the office at 205-933-2740.

 How to Join